balderdashy/sails-docs/faq/faq.md

 ### How do I get involved?

-There are many different ways to contibute to Sails; for example you could help us improve the [official documentation](https://github.com/balderdashy/sails-docs), write a [plugin](http://sailsjs.com/documentation/concepts/extending-sails), answer [StackOverflow questions](http://stackoverflow.com/questions/tagged/sails.js), start a Sails meetup, help troubleshoot GitHub issues, write some tests, or submit a patch to Sails core or one of its dependencies.
+There are many different ways to contribute to Sails; for example you could help us improve the [official documentation](https://github.com/balderdashy/sails-docs), write a [plugin](http://sailsjs.com/documentation/concepts/extending-sails), answer [StackOverflow questions](http://stackoverflow.com/questions/tagged/sails.js), start a Sails meetup, help troubleshoot GitHub issues, write some tests, or submit a patch to Sails core or one of its dependencies.
 Please look through the [contribution guide](http://sailsjs.com/documentation/contributing) before you get started.
 It's a short read that covers guidelines and best practices that ensure your hard work will have the maximum impact.

 ### How does the documentation end up on the Sails website?